GnanendranN/Ex.No.4_prompt/README.md

 **Example Prompt:**
 ```
-Help a college student plan their day: 2 hours of study, 1 hour of gym, attending a class at 4 PM, and preparing for a test.
+Help a college student plan their day: 2 hours of study, 1 hour of gym, attending a class at 4 PM, and preparing for a test tomorrow.
 Suggest an optimal schedule.
 ```

 **AI-Generated Answer (Sample):**